tizcoppoli/ms3-online-cookbook/README.md

   There is a base template that is used for the navbar and the footer.
 Other templates are loaded into the main section of the base template for the home, recipe, user, login, register, edit pages.
 Each page have a different layout with common recurring elements.
 Check the wireframes for more details.

 #### 5. Surface
   The website has a simple design with a few elemnts.
-The predominant color is orange and the font is handwritten.
+The predominant color is orange and the font style is handwritten.
 Check the design section for more details.

 ### Design